 The MOS will meet once every 3 years, unless the Signatories decide otherwise.
 Sessions of the Meeting of the Signatories will be held in public, unless the Meeting of the Signatories decides otherwise.

 At each session of the MOS, the Signatories will strive to decide on the date, venue and duration of the next MOS.
-If such a decision is not reached, the [interim] Secretariat will contact the Signatories one year after the session of the MOS to solicit expressions of interest to host the next MOS, including potential dates.
+If such a decision is not reached, the Secretariat will contact the Signatories one year after the session of the MOS to solicit expressions of interest to host the next MOS, including potential dates.

 Unless there is an offer from a Signatory, the MOS will meet at the seat of the Convention Secretariat or another United Nations duty station determined by the Secretariat in coordination with the Chair, taking into consideration cost-effectiveness.